 It was a pleasure working on such an important engine.
 We were made very welcome by the team of dedicated engines who help look after her.

-If you have project that you are currently working on or considering in the future and would like general advice on long term corrosion prevention treatments, please contact us.
+If you have a project that you are currently working on or considering in the future and would like general advice on long-term corrosion prevention treatments, please contact us.

-If you belong to a heritage steam railway association or know someone who does and feel this could be benefit to someone, please feel to share it or contact us.
+If you belong to a heritage steam railway association or know someone who does and feel this could be beneficial to someone, please feel to share it or contact us.